 However, during this serious situation, Dr. Rowland is limiting direct contact, in order to focus on a safe and healthy atmosphere for you as well as your pets, and our staff.

 In the meantime, please be patient with us.
 There may be frequent changes in how we will be conducting business, as this is uncharted territory for us as well.
 Presently, Dr. Rowland is planning to stay open in order to continue to provide the best care for your pets.

-As previously stated, at this time, we are limiting any human client to enter the building.
+At this time, we are limiting ONE client to enter with a pet for an appointment.
+A mask MUST be properly worn at all times while you are in the building.
 Therefore, we ask that you follow the steps below for the safety of all:

-⦁ If you need any medicine refills, please call ahead to give us ample time to fill it.
-When you arrive to pick up your medication, please call us upon arrival.
-We will deliver your order to your car as quickly as possible.
+⦁ If you need any medicine refills, please call 24 hours ahead to give us ample time to fill it.
+If your prefer curbside pick up, Please call upon arrival and we will deliver your order to your car as quickly as possible.
 Pre- payment over the phone will further reduce direct contact.

 ⦁ If you are not feeling well or may be at risk of exposure to the coronavirus, please ask a healthy friend or family member to transport your pet to the clinic on your behalf.
 Otherwise, please reschedule your appointment.